macmillanpublishers/bookmaker/README.md

 * A folder must exist for storing log files.
 This can live anywhere.
 * A temporary working directory should be created, where Bookmaker can perform the conversions before archiving the final files.
 This can live anywhere.

-Paths for all of the above four folders should be configured in config.rb.
+Paths for all of the above four folders must be configured in config.rb.
 See the installation instructions below for details.

 ## Dependencies

 The Bookmaker scripts depend on various other utilities, as follows:

 * Java: Saxon requires the Java JDK.
+* Node.js: Platform for server-side JavaScript execution, used for content transformations.
 * Python (version 2.7.x): Converts Word .docx files to XML.
 * Saxon: An XSLT processor that runs our Word-to-HTML scripts.
 * Ruby: The primary scripting language used in the Bookmaker scripts.
 * Docraptor: The external service that performs the HTML-to-PDF conversion.
 It requires a ruby gem, and you'll also need to create an account and get your unique API key.
 * An ftp server (if you'll be creating PDFs and your book contains images, custom fonts, custom CSS, or other resources besides the HTML).
-* SSL Cert: The SSL Cert file needs to be updated to allow the scripts to post and receive from DocRaptor.
+* SSL Cert (Windows only): The SSL Cert file needs to be updated to allow the scripts to post and receive from DocRaptor.
-* Zip.exe: Packages the EPUB file; download here and place in your resources folder (see below).
+* Zip.exe (Windows only): Packages the EPUB file; download here and place in your resources folder (see below).
 * Imagemagick: enables command line image edits.
 Download here and add to path via cmd line: set PATH=C:\Program Files\ImageMagick-6.9.1-Q16n;%PATH% (<-version suffix may change, use your own path)

 ## Installation